Kalpasar Project: Abandoned original plan and scope

-Map of old proposal scope with larger 64 km long Kalpasar dam and tidal power plant, no longer valid.
+Map of old proposal scope with larger 64 km long Kalpasar dam and tidal-power plant, no longer valid.

-The original plan envisaged a larger dam along with a tidal power plant.

-A state government release said the Rs 55,000 crore (US$11.7 billion) project, to be completed by 2020, will have a vast fresh water reservoir with gross storage of 16,791 million cubic metres of water, 64 km long dam across the Gulf of Khambhat connecting Ghogha in Bhavnagar with Hansot in Bharuch District, reducing the distance between the two by 225 km.
-It will have tidal power generation house with an installed capacity of 5,880 MW.
-Another estimate was given by the Government in October 2010 which stated the proposed dam to be built just north of Bhavnagar in the west to Alandar in Dahej on the east.
-In 2017, the revised project plan reduced the size of lake with only 30 km sea dam instead of original plan of 64 km long dam.
+The original plan envisaged a larger dam along with a tidal-power plant.
+A state government release described a Rs 55,000 crore project, then expected to be completed by 2020, with a reservoir having gross storage of 16,791 million cubic metres, a 64 km dam across the Gulf of Khambhat connecting Ghogha in Bhavnagar district with Hansot in Bharuch district, and a tidal-power generation house with an installed capacity of 5,880 MW.
+The tidal-power scheme would have required turbines and related power-generation works, but this component was dropped from the current main proposal.
+Another estimate given by the government in October 2010 stated that the proposed dam would be built from north of Bhavnagar in the west to Alandar in Dahej on the east.
+In 2017, the revised project plan reduced the size of the proposal and dropped the tidal-power component from the main scheme.